Crazelu/subtitle_player/README.md

 )
 ```

-Alternatively, you can attach a listener to the playback's duration and call the `sync` method whenever that changes.
+Alternatively, you can attach a listener to the audio/video playback's position and call the `sync` method whenever the position changes.

 ```dart
 // Example with JustAudio